notiz-dev/notiz/content/blog/tailwindcss-purge-optimize-angular-for-production.md

 github: https://github.com/notiz-dev/angular-scully-tailwindcss
 ---

 By design, [Tailwind CSS](https://tailwindcss.com) generates a **large amount** of utility classes for your development build.
 For your Angular application you want the best performance by **only** including the classes you are actually using in your production build.
 Tailwind got you covered!
-[PurgeCSS](https://purgecss.com/) is build-in making it easy to remove unused Tailwind styles for your application.
+[PurgeCSS](https://purgecss.com/) is build-in making it easy to tree-shake **unused** Tailwind styles for your application.

-You are learning how to [optimize](https://tailwindcss.com/docs/optimizing-for-production) Tailwind CSS in your [Angular](/blog/angular-10-with-tailwindcss) and [Scully](/blog/jamstack-angular-scully-tailwind-css) application.
+You are going to learn how to setup Tailwind's `purge` option to [optimize](https://tailwindcss.com/docs/optimizing-for-production) Tailwind CSS in your [Angular](/blog/angular-10-with-tailwindcss) and for your [Scully](/blog/jamstack-angular-scully-tailwind-css) Jamstack application.

-The optimizations in this post have been tested with Angular 11 and Tailwind CSS 2.0, also applies for Angular 10 and Tailwind CSS 1.9.x.
+The `purge` options in this post have been tested with Angular 11 and Tailwind CSS 2.0, it also works with Angular 10 and Tailwind CSS 1.9.

 ## Get Started